ulthiel/Champ/Readme.md

 # 	CHAMP

 A Cherednik Algebra Magma Package.
-By [Ulrich Thiel](https://ulthiel.com/math), 2010–2021.
+By [Ulrich Thiel](https://ulthiel.com/math), 2010–2022.

 ## Scope

 With this package you can:
-* compute in rational Cherednik algebras (as introduced by [Etingof–Ginzburg](https://arxiv.org/abs/math/0011114));
+* compute in rational Cherednik algebras (as introduced by [Etingof–Ginzburg](https://arxiv.org/abs/math/0011114); the underlying reflection groups can be arbitrary and also the parameters can be arbitrary, including t≠0 and generic parameters valued in polynomial rings or rational function fields);
 * compute generators and a presentation of the center of the rational Cherednik algebra at t=0 (the coordinate algebra of the Calogero-Moser space);
-* compute Poisson brackets;
+* compute Poisson brackets on the rational Cherednik algebra at t=0 (and its center);
 * compute decomposition matrices of baby Verma modules and graded characters of simple modules for restricted rational Cherednik algebras (as introduced by [Gordon](https://arxiv.org/abs/math/0202301));
-* compute Calogero–Moser families and hyperplanes;
+* compute Calogero–Moser families and hyperplanes (as introduced by [Gordon](https://arxiv.org/abs/math/0202301), [Bonnafé-Rouquier](https://arxiv.org/abs/1708.09764), and [Bellamy-Schedler-Thiel](https://arxiv.org/abs/1505.00486));
+* compute cuspidal Calogero–Moser families (as introduced by [Bellamy](https://arxiv.org/abs/0911.0069));
 * compute Calogero–Moser cellular characters (as introduced by [Bonnafé–Rouquier](https://arxiv.org/abs/1708.09764)).

-The underlying reflection groups can be arbitrary and also the parameters can be arbitrary, including t≠0 and generic parameters valued in polynomial rings or rational function fields.
 An accompanying database contains many computational results.
 This document gives a complete overview of the functionality with many examples.
 The theory and algorithms are discussed in the following publications:
 * Thiel, U. (2015).
 Champ: a Cherednik algebra Magma package. *LMS J. Comput.
-Math., 18*(1), 266–307. [https://doi.org/10.1112/S1461157015000054](https://doi.org/10.1112/S1461157015000054)
+Math., 18*(1), 266–307. [https://doi.org/10.1112/S1461157015000054](https://doi.org/10.1112/S1461157015000054), https://arxiv.org/abs/1403.6686
-* Bonnafé, C. & Thiel, U. (2021).
-Calogero–Moser families and cellular characters: computational aspects.
+* Bonnafé, C. & Thiel, U. (2022).
+Computational aspects of Calogero–Moser spaces. https://arxiv.org/abs/2112.15495

-And some more is in here:
+More information about the theoretical background can be found in the following papers (and in the references therein):

 * Thiel, U. (2014).
-A counter-example to Martino's conjecture about generic Calogero-Moser families. *Algebr.
+A counter-example to Martino's conjecture about generic Calogero–Moser families. *Algebr.
 Represent.
-Theory, 17*(5), 1323–1348. [https://doi.org/10.1007/s10468-013-9449-4](https://doi.org/10.1007/s10468-013-9449-4)
+Theory, 17*(5), 1323–1348. [https://doi.org/10.1007/s10468-013-9449-4](https://doi.org/10.1007/s10468-013-9449-4), https://arxiv.org/abs/1301.4975
 * Bellamy, G. & Thiel, U. (2016).
-Cuspidal Calogero-Moser and Lusztig families for Coxeter groups. *J. Algebra, 462*, 197--252. [https://doi.org/10.1016/j.jalgebra.2016.06.003](https://doi.org/10.1016/j.jalgebra.2016.06.003)
+Cuspidal Calogero-Moser and Lusztig families for Coxeter groups. *J. Algebra, 462*, 197--252. [https://doi.org/10.1016/j.jalgebra.2016.06.003](https://doi.org/10.1016/j.jalgebra.2016.06.003), https://arxiv.org/abs/1505.00486
 * Thiel, U. (2017).
 Restricted rational Cherednik algebras.
 In: *Representation theory—current trends and perspectives* (pp. 681–745).
 Eur.
 Math.
-Soc., Zürich.
+Soc., Zürich. https://arxiv.org/abs/1603.05230
 * Bellamy, G., Schedler, T., & Thiel, U. (2018).
 Hyperplane arrangements associated to symplectic quotient singularities.
-In  *Phenomenological approach to algebraic geometry* (pp. 25–45).
+In: *Phenomenological approach to algebraic geometry* (pp. 25–45).
 Polish Acad.
 Sci.
 Inst.
-Math., Warsaw.
+Math., Warsaw. https://arxiv.org/abs/1702.04881

 I have written the first few lines of code back in 2010 as a beginning PhD student.
 I didn't expect this to become such a large project and it was going through many iterations.
 I used the name CHAMP for this project from 2013 on.

 ### Acknowledgements

 I would like to thank Cédric Bonnafé for his contributions and endurance.
 Furthermore, I would like to thank Dario Mathiä for testing and feedback.
+This work is a contribution to the SFB-TRR 195 'Symbolic Tools in Mathematics and their Application' of the German Research Foundation (DFG).

 ## Contents